freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-manage-a-conversation/67dd5baa84d2fcc56c09dce3.md

 # --explanation--

-`To decide` significa escolher algo depois de pensar sobre isso.Por exemplo:
+`To decide` significa escolher algo depois de pensar sobre isso.
+Por exemplo:

 `We need to decide which tools to use for the project.` – Isso significa escolher as ferramentas após considerar as opções.

-Uma `phase` refere-se a uma parte ou etapa em um processo maior.Por exemplo:
+Uma `phase` refere-se a uma parte ou etapa em um processo maior.
+Por exemplo:

 `We just finished the testing phase of the software.` – Isso significa que a etapa de teste no processo de desenvolvimento está completa.